Teach the Wonderful World of Plants

 • Be able to volunteer in the Education Department for at least 24 hours per calendar year for tours and/or hands-on lessons

 • Be adaptable and have a sense of humor

 An education background is not required, but a high level of interest and enthusiasm is!

 Interested volunteers can learn about hands-on field trips, guided tours, informal hands-on programs including scout programs and special events.

 Lead guided tours of the Botanical Gardens for a variety of groups year round, teach hands-on programs to school-aged children and scout groups, facilitate activities in the Wegmans’ Family Garden, answer visitor questions during special plant exhibits and events and assist Education staff in programs that inspire and educate visitors about all the Botanical Gardens has to offer.

 • A participation cost of $25 is required for supply and printing fees.
-Registration is available at the door on the first class day, or in advance online.
+Registration is required in advance online.

 • Docents in training should expect to spend a couple of hours per week outside of class working on assigned readings and homework.